tmo-ng/webdev-setup-tools-plugins/packages/webdev-setup-tools-aem/README.md

 ## Configuration

-This package should be installed in the node modules folder located in the root of the project folder.
-It determines the packages to install from the "web-dev-setup-tools" field in the package.json in the project root.
+This plugin determines the packages to install from the "web-dev-setup-tools" field in the package.json your project root.
 This field typically has the following syntax: